Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

   <a href="../catalog-of-works"><asub>Catalog of Scores</asub></a>
 </div>

-August 8, 6-9PM.
-Doundrin's Distilling, with the Feestet

-August 9, 5PM.
-Jazz at Five (Madison Capitol Square), with the Feestet

-August 11, 4-6PM.
-UW Memorial Union Terrace, with Luke Leavitt and the Levitations

-August 11, evening.
-Robinia Courtyard, with Luke Leavitt and the Levitations

-August 13, 8PM.
-Cafe Coda, Laminal Animil hosts a jam session

 September 15.
-Arts + Literature Lab, DIG jazz series, with the Feestet
+UW Play Circle, DIG jazz series, with the Feestet

+September 21.
+Leopold's, duo with Frank McKearn

+October 3.
+The Cardinal Bar, with the Feestet

 October 13.
 Dark Star Art Bar, with Muscle Memory

+November 1.
+Art + Lit Lab, participating in Tatsuya Nakatani's Gong Orchestra

 November 4.
 Dark Star Art Bar, with Brennan Connors and Richie Hildner-Armacanqui